HanaDigital/NovelScraper/README.md

 ### About
  *	Author: dr_nyt
- *	Version: 0.6
+ *	Version: 0.6.1

 ### Features
-- Download any Wuxia Novel and get them in .docx formats.
-[You can then easily convert to .epub using calibre "https://calibre-ebook.com/download"]
+- Download any Translated Novel form either NovelPlanet or WuxiaWorld in .epub or .docx.
+[Currently only the NovelPlanet source supports direct conversion to .epub]

 ### Pre-Requistes
 - Install python 3 [https://www.python.org/downloads/]